 - Obtained dismissal for a hospital and its nurses in a medical malpractice case involving acute limb ischemia that was alleged to have led to the patient’s death.

-Jung is an active member of the American Bar Association, Arkansas Bar Association and its Committee on Lawyers Assisting Military Personnel, Pulaski County Bar Association, Defense Research Institute and the Arkansas Association of Defense Counsel.
-Jung has presented on healthcare liability for providers, risk managers and adjusters.
+Jung is an active member of the American Bar Association, Arkansas Bar Association, Pulaski County Bar Association, Defense Research Institute, and the Arkansas Association of Defense Counsel.
+Jung has presented on healthcare liability issues for providers, risk managers, and adjusters.
 He has also presented on health insurance issues for employers.
 Jung’s formal publications include: